4 Types of research studies

-You have learnt how to ask a RQ.
+You have learnt how to ask a RQ and identify contributors to variation in the values of the response variable.
 In this chapter, you will learn to:

 • identify and describe the types of quantitative research studies.

-• compare and contrast experimental and observational studies.
+• compare and distinguish experimental and observational studies.

 • describe and identify the directionality in observational studies.